SoftwareAG/c8y-docs/src/documents/guides/users-guide/cockpit.html.md

 * Adjust colors, ranges, and other visualisation properties.

-* Browse the shown data by changing the time period or value ranges.
+* Browse more data by changing the time period or value ranges.

 * If you want to store your current configuration for later, save it as a widget using "Send as widget to dashboard..."